 At either end of the Lowepro DroneGuard CS 400 are two slightly padded removable boxes that are used to store your drone accessories.
 The bottom box has a lid that can be zipped up and is used to store batteries.
 This also has an elasticated ladder system around it that can be used to store your tools.

 The two customisable DroneGuard dividers inside of the backpack allow the user to optimise space for their specific equipment.
 This means that if you have a number of different sized drones, you are able to alter the inside to fit them.

 One of the best things about the CS 400 is its price.
-Retailing at £110 (149.95 USD) it is a lot cheaper than some of the other bags out there.
+At the time of writing this review, the backpack currently costs $99, which is signifcantly cheaper than some of the other high quality bags out there.

 |Internal Dimensions||36 x 21.8 x 54.4 cm (14.17 x 8.58 x 21.42 in)|

 |External Dimensions||38.1 x 25.5 x 55.7 cm (15.00 x 10.04 x 21.93 in)|